Healing After Childbirth

 Home Healing Tips

-- Eat a healthful diet to support the healing process.
+Eat a healthy diet to support the healing process.
 Be sure you're getting protein, vitamins, and lots of fluids.

-- Rest!
-This is a major component to the healing process.
+Rest!
 Try to stay in bed or on the sofa for the first week after birth.
 Don't do too much too quickly, even though you may feel good.
-The only activities you do should relate to the care of the baby.
+Your only activities should relate to the care of the baby.
 Let someone else take care of errands, cooking, laundry, and other housework.
 Plan ahead so help with these activities is available.

-- Sleep when the baby sleeps.
-Since you can expect that you will have many nights of interrupted sleep, you will need to make up for that by taking naps during the day.
-You should aim to get as many hours of sleep in a 24-hour period of time (although broken into more segments) as you did before the baby was born.
-Take the phone off the hook and place a "Do not disturb!" sign on the door.
+Sleep when the baby sleeps.
+You can expect many nights of interrupted sleep, and you'll need to make up for that by taking naps during the day.
+Aim to get as many hours of sleep in a 24-hour period of time (although broken into more segments) as you did before the baby was born.

-If you follow these recommendations, you'll be amazed at how quickly you feel like you're back to "normal" after birth.
-Because having a baby is a normal process, not an illness, your body will heal quickly.
+Because having a baby is a normal process, not an illness, your body is programmed to heal quickly.
 And the few days of some minor discomforts while you're healing will be overshadowed by the joys of having a new baby in your arms!

 If you're still in your third trimester, you're probably reading ahead about what to expect after giving birth, but don't forget to take time to relax amid all of that research and preparation.
 Taking some timeout is good for both you and your baby, and soon enough, you'll be bringing your little of bundle of joy home, and your opportunities for rest will be few and far between.